Types of foot doctors and what they do

-There are a wide variety of nail disorders but the most common one is a fungus that grows under the toenail.
-Another common nail disorder can be an ingrown toenail where the edge of a toenail is not growing into the skin rather than in its normal pattern.
+There is a wide variety of nail disorders, but the most common one is a fungus that grows under the toenail.
+Another common nail disorder can be an ingrown toenail where the edge of a toenail is not growing into the skin rather than in its regular pattern.
 Podiatrists can treat this through the removal of the ingrown hair and creams to rid of the fungus.

 – Diabetic Related Issues:

-People with diabetes don’t have the ability to heal as fast as other people so they need to be very careful with their feet.
+People with diabetes can’t heal as fast as other people, so they need to be very careful with their feet.
 They lose sensation in their toes and legs sometimes so they might miss a cut or a blister.
 They can become infected and hard to treat.
-A podiatrist can help treat the nerve condition and other foot disorders a diabetic can suffer from.
+A podiatrist can help manage the nerve condition and other foot disorders a person with diabetes can suffer from.

-Broken bones and other bone-related issues in the foot are treated by an orthopedist.
+An orthopedist treats broken bones and other bone-related issues in the foot.
 They often work closely with a podiatrist.
-They do surgery to correct broken bones and also deal with putting on casts, etc for patients with extensive injuries.
+They do surgery to correct broken bones and also deal with putting on casts, etc. for patients with extensive injuries.

 Routine foot care is crucial for anyone, but those with medical conditions like diabetes should seek help with their foot care.
 For those with diabetes, it is dangerous for them to clip their nails or file their heels because they may not feel pressure or possible wounds.

-People often take for granted the ability to just go buy shoes and socks etc for everyday wear.
-However, there are certain medical conditions of the feet, ankle and lower limbs, that require specialized footwear and supportive devices.
+People often take for granted the ability just to buy shoes and socks etc. for everyday wear.
+However, there are certain medical conditions of the feet, ankle and lower limbs that require specialized footwear and supportive devices.

-Pedicurists are certified in basic, safe cosmetic foot care and usually, work in nail spas.
+Pedicurists are certified in primary, safe cosmetic foot care and usually work in nail spas.
 They cut toenails, paint them, massage the feet and ankle, and give other various spa foot-related treatments.
-While they are not doctors, they serve a purpose for basic upkeep of a person’s appearance.
+While they are not doctors, they serve a purpose for the necessary upkeep of a person’s appearance.

 Pedicurists have a general knowledge of foot anatomy, skin and foot disorders.
 If they notice any issues, they will tell you to visit your family doctor.